 |

-a clock or a watch can only be adjusted by the frequency of
+or a watch can only be adjusted by the frequency of the balance

 The frequency of the balance wheel can be changed by adjusting